Theoretical Physics Department

 Laboratoire de Physique Théorique et Hautes

-Energies, Université de Paris XI, Orsay: Visiting Professor, 1980.
+Énergies, Université de Paris XI, Orsay: Visiting Professor, 1980.

 Laboratoire de Physique Théorique de l'École

-Normale Supérieure, Paris: Visiting Professor, 1981–1982.
+Normale Supérieure, Paris: Visiting Professor, 1981–1982;

 Department of Physics, University of California,